 They make recommendations to the judge for the protective order.
 If the protective order is a full no-contact protective order, but the guardian ad litem feels that having no contact with the child would be detrimental to the family relationship, they can make that recommendation to the judge.
 The judge typically honors a guardian ad litem’s recommendation.

-Risks Associated with Making Admissions to a Domestic Relations Officer
+What Are The Risks Associated with Making Admissions to a Domestic Relations Officer?

 Meeting with family relations after a Darien disorderly conduct arrest is important because, without proper preparation, someone could put their case outcome in jeopardy.
 Typically, someone goes into a Family Relations meeting on the day of their arraignment before they had a chance to hire an attorney.
 When this happens, the person could make admissions to Family Relations that can be very detrimental to their case.
 It becomes the attorney’s job, once hired, to try to counteract those admissions.